This website requires JavaScript.

 Conclusion:

 Thus, that was about SDR vs. HDR.
-We detailed SDR HDR meaning, their differences, types, and similarities.
+We detailed the SDR HDR meaning, their differences, types, and similarities.
 Besides, we listed the benefits of using HDR as it is the best technology of our time.
-Lastly, we also answered some common questions related to checking if your system supports HDR, what is its highest quality, and how to switch from SDR to HDR easily.
+Lastly, we also answered some common questions related to checking if your system supports HDR, what its highest quality is, and how to switch from SDR to HDR easily.